Recent Faculty Activity

 Dr. Donna Emmanuel: Dr. Emmanuel presented two papers on the topic of Community Engagement at the College Music Society National Conference (CMS) in Santa Fe, New Mexico, and she also gave a presentation at the Annual Meeting for the National Association of Schools of Music.
 Dr. Emmanuel serves as the CMS Chair for the Committee on Community Engagement, and she is also serving as the National Program Chair for the CMS National Conference, to be held in San Antonio in November, 2017.

-Dr. Warren Henry: Dr. Henry served as the Interim Dean for the College of Music from January – July, 2016.
-He also currently serves as the Senior Associate Dean for Academic Affairs and the Interim Chair of Music Education.
+Dr. Warren Henry: Dr. Henry served as the Interim Dean for the College of Music from January - July, 2016 and the Interim Chair of Music Education from June - December, 2017.
+He currently serves as the Senior Associate Dean for Academic Affairs.
 Each fall, he leads a study abroad trip to either Austria or Hungary, which is part of a course that he co-teaches with Dr. Emmanuel.
 In 2017, the students will travel to Salzburg for two days of workshops at the Mozarteum University (Orff Institute) and to Vienna, where they will attend concerts by the ORF Vienna Radio Symphony Orchestra, the Salzburg Concert Society Choir, and the Vienna Boys Choir.

 Dr. Sean Powell: Dr. Powell published four papers in 2016-2017 that appear in the discipline’s top research journals –Journal of Research in Music Education, the Bulletin of the Council for Research in Music Education, and the Journal of Music Teacher Education.
 He also has a forthcoming book chapter in the Oxford Handbook of Preservice Music Teacher Education in the United States.
 Also in 2017, he presented papers at the International Symposium on the Sociology of Music Education (London, UK) and the American Educational Research Association Annual Meeting (San Antonio).